mykehsd/symfony-docs/jobeet/index.md

 cd ~/jobeet
 ```

 * Step 4: Launch Symfony
-  PHP 5.4 includes it's own webserver that we will be using to develop the website.
+  PHP 5.4 includes it's own webserver that we can use while we develop the site.
+This is a great alternative to setting up apache and managing config files and permissions
 ```
 cd ~/jobeet/web
 php -S localhost:8000